 We would all like to see ex-offenders return to their community, get a job, and break the cycle of recidivism.
 However to do this, workforce development programs have to provide stability to that older ex offender and help them overcome barriers such as the stigma they face in the job market.
 When this happens we see tremendous success with older ex-offenders.

 Bruce Katz says that cities have become the engine of the global economy.
 But that cannot continue unless there is a pipeline of trained workers.
 Workforce development for older Americans in these urban environments must be customized to the industries in each city.
 With this and other customization we can fuel productivity in those local labor markets.

 In rural settings, older workers have unique employment challenges because of a lack of transportation, lack of access to broadband for training and applying to jobs, and an overall lack of employment options.
 In addition, rural employers require skills for rural industries such as steel, mining, and small business.
 Only 2% of the rural population are actually working on a farm.

 To conclude, I could not allow Mr. Stilson’s indictment of the SCSEP program to go unchecked.
 But I harken to see a day where our organizations can work together to innovate workforce development and push the envelope to meet the changing needs of our Nation together.

 About the author.
-Gary A. Officer is President and Chief Executive Officer of Senior Service America, Inc., the second largest administrator of the Department of Labor’s Senior Community Service Employment Program (SCSEP).
-Through its partnerships, SSAI has helped the SCSEP get over 1,000,000 older Americans, veterans included, into the workforce whether for the first time or back to work post-retirement.
+Gary A. Officer is President and Chief Executive Officer of Center for Workforce Inclusion, the second largest administrator of the Department of Labor’s Senior Community Service Employment Program (SCSEP).
+Through its partnerships, CWI has helped the SCSEP get over 1,000,000 older Americans, veterans included, into the workforce whether for the first time or back to work post-retirement.